Executive Overview

 If you were to ask CIOs and IT executives “What are your top data center challenges?”, responding quickly and efficiently to shifting business priorities and elevating IT’s value to the enterprise would undoubtedly be at the top of many lists.
 To that end, forward-thinking IT professionals are looking at initiatives to transform the data center with new technologies and practices.

 What’s on the horizon for your IT organization?
-Cloud computing, digital transformational, virtual machines, containers, automation, software defined networking and security safeguards are frequently mentioned IT projects, according to industry surveys.
+Industry surveys frequently mention cloud computing, digital transformation, virtual machines, containers, automation, software-defined networking, and security safeguards as common IT projects.
 Many IT professionals are considering moving to a converged infrastructure to help break down a proliferation of silos.
 Reducing power and cooling requirements by replacing aging equipment with energy-efficient hardware are other goals.

 However, you can’t transform (consolidate, migrate, optimize, virtualize) what you don’t know.